top of page

 The United States Army Band Conductor

-Poelking conducting the U.S. Army Band "Pershing's Own" in 2019
+Poelking conducting The U.S. Army Band "Pershing's Own" in 2019

 bottom of page